PennLINC/PennLINC.github.io/docs/Tutorials/InDesign_Tutorial.md

     -   To place image, first select the frame, then do File > Place.
         If you're lazy, you can also click and drag.
         Once you place an object, that frame is now linked to that file.
-        So if you change that file (i.e. edit it in Illustrator or completely make a new version of it in R or Python), InDesign will prompt you to update that frame.
+        So if you change that file (i.e., edit it in Illustrator or completely make a new version of it in R or Python), InDesign will prompt you to update that frame.
         Updating the frame literally takes ONE click!!
     -   You need to know how big your figures are so you can draw an appropriately sized frame.
         Or you can draw an approximate frame, place the image, then tweak the placed image to get it to fit right.